Radiolarite: Mesozoic

 Radiolarites from the Upper Cretaceous can be found in the Zagros Mountains and in the Troodos Mountains on Cyprus (Campanian).
 The radiolarites of Northwestern Syria are very similar to the occurrences on Cyprus and probably have the same age.
 Red radiolarian clays associated with manganese nodules are reported from Borneo, Roti, Seram and Western Timor.

 Cenozoic

 A good example for Cenozoic radiolarites are radiolarian clays from Barbados found within the Oceanic Group.
 The group was deposited in the time range Early Eocene till Middle Miocene on oceanic crust which is subducting now under the island arc of the Lesser Antilles.
-Younger radiolarites are not known - probably because younger radiolarian oozes didn't have sufficient time to consolidate.
+Younger radiolarites are not known – probably because younger radiolarian oozes did not have sufficient time to consolidate.

 Use

 Radiolarite is a very hard rock and therefore was extensively used in prehistoric technology and has been called the "iron of the Paleolithic".
 Axes, blades, drills and scrapers were manufactured from it.
 The cutting edges of these tools, however, are somewhat less sharp than flint.